How to Make NaNa’s Sand Tarts Cookie {Recipe}

 At least my Dad likes the burnt ones, so no cookie goes to waste!

 Are you looking for a Cute holiday craft recipe you can do with the kids?
 Try making our fun Snowman Marshmallow Craft Pops or our Reindeer Marshmallow Stirrers for hot cocoa!
-They make great gifts too!
+We also have a delicious Homemade Vanilla Extract that you can use for other holiday cookie baking, and they all make great gifts too!

 If you love THE best Nana's Sand Tarts Cookie recipe as much as my family does, please help me share the love by sharing on Facebook and Pinterest!